Data-driven sensitivity analysis in a total-reflection high-energy positron diffraction (TRHEPD) experiment of the Si$_4$O$_5$N$_3$ / 6H-SiC (0001)-($\sqrt{3} \times \sqrt{3}$) R30$^\circ$: Data analysis

-Figure~\ref{FIG-OPTIMIZATION} shows the calculated rocking curves $F_{\rm cal}$ in the initial and converged structures and the experimental data $F_{\rm exp}$.
-The calculated rocking curves $F_{\rm cal}$ in the converged structure agrees with the experimental data $F_{\rm exp}$ more closely than that in the initial structure but the two calculated structures show only small difference ($|\delta z_i| \le 0.15$\AA).
-This exhibits the sensitivity of TRHEPD technique.
-While it is certain that the structure of the present specimen is essentially the same as that in the previous papers \cite{Shirasawa_PRL_2007_SION,SHIRASAWA2009_PRB_SiON,Mizuno_SurfSci_2017_SiON}, it would be of interest to see whether the difference in the sample preparation procedure produced this small difference.
+Figure~\ref{FIG-OPTIMIZATION} shows the calculated rocking curves $F_{\rm cal}$ in the initial and converged structures, together with the experimental data $F_{\rm exp}$.
+The calculated rocking curves $F_{\rm cal}$ in the converged structure agrees with the experimental data $F_{\rm exp}$ more closely than the rocking curve of the initial structure.
+Note that TRHEPD technique is sensitive to the small difference ($|\delta z_i| \le 0.15$\AA).
+While it is certain that the structure of the present specimen is essentially the same as that in the previous papers \cite{Shirasawa_PRL_2007_SION,SHIRASAWA2009_PRB_SiON,Mizuno_SurfSci_2017_SiON}, it would be of interest to see whether the variation in the sample preparation procedure produced this small difference.